abangser/instruqt-observability/observability-with-tracetest/04-adding-your-first-tracetest-assertion/assignment.md

 This should bring up the runner page.
 If you navigate to the `Trace` tab you should be able to compare this to the trace you had selected in Jaeger!

-But this hasn't validated anything yet so go on to the next header...
+But this hasn't validated anything yet...

 🦾 First, try a template test